Arts and Aging – Focus by Ontario Arts Organizations

 Michael suggests that special events are excellent ways to create ‘prospecting opportunities’.
 Your current supporters purchase tickets or a table and bring their friends as guests.
 By attending the event as a guest, they become familiar with your organization and arts mission/programs.
 The host typically considers their guests to be people who are likely to support the organization.
 Following up with all guests is an easy way to attract new donations, subscribers or volunteers.

 Our experience tells us that donors who already give to an organization are the easiest group to raise gifts and donations from.
-The Kennedy Centre characterizes these donors as “LYBNTS” – someone who gave Last Year But Not This Year”.
+The Kennedy Centre characterizes these donors as “LYBNTY” – someone who gave Last Year But Not This Year”.
 Their donation is recent and you can reasonably expect that they will support you again.
 Donors who fall into this category can become a primary list of prospects to attend your next special event.
-It is a much more fertile group than the “SYBNTS” – Some Year But Not This.
+It is a much more fertile group than the “SYBNTYS” – Some Year But Not This Year.

 Tracking your donors and their frequency of support is an effective tool to where you place your resources.
 We can’t reach out personally to every donor or prospective donor.
 A simple tactic of reaching out to your organization’s ‘LYBNTS’, can save time and result in positive results for your organization.